Marketing is a big business.

 Car companies hide the terms in the small print to make their “low-payment” leases seem more attractive or hide the fact that these are bare-bones models.

-Many commercials slyly put up the “actor portrayal” disclaimer in hard to see places.
+Many commercials slyly put up the “actor portrayal” disclaimer in hard-to-see places.

-They basically trust that people won’t pay much attention to anything other than what they want you to.
+The marketing agencies basically trust that people won’t pay much attention to anything other than what they want you to.